-Many small businesses use QuickBooks and Shopify so an integration of the two programs seems to just make sense.
+Many small businesses use QuickBooks and Shopify, so an integration of the two programs seems to just make sense.
 Everyone loves the feature of the sync.
-It makes us feel loved somehow and coddled.
+It makes us feel loved somehow, and maybe even a bit coddled.

 Why Use These Programs

 Ecommerce companies who use QuickBooks Online may find it helpful.
 It assists in managing sales and income, tracking bills and expenses, gaining access to valuable reporting insights, and running payroll.
 These are just a few of the ways QuickBooks Online makes life easier for small businesses.